Gabriel-Viernes/read-me-generator/README.md

 ## Description

-The purpose of this project is to generate a README file based on user input
+This project generates a README based on user input

 ## Table of Contents